Statistical hyperbolicity in Teichm\"uller space: Background

 A {\em quadratic differential} on a Riemann surface $X$ is a holomorphic $2$--tensor $q=\phi(z)dz^2$ on $X$.
 The space of all quadratic differentials on all Riemann surfaces homeomorphic to $S$ is denoted $\QD(S)$.
 A point of $\QD(S)$ will be denoted $q$, with the underlying complex structure implicit in the notation.
 The real dimension of $\QD(S)$ is $12g-12=2h$.
 Reading off the Riemann surface, we obtain a projection to the Teichm\"uller space $\pi\colon \QD(S) \to \T(S)$.
 Under this projection, $\QD(S)$ forms vector bundle over $\T(S)$ which is canonically identified with the cotangent bundle of $\T(S)$.
 Each fiber $\QD(X)$ is equipped with a norm given by the total area of $q$; namely $\|q\|=\int_X |\phi(z)dz^2|$.
 Recall that $d_\T$ is not a Riemannian metric on $\T(S)$, but rather a Finsler metric; it comes from dualizing the norm on $\QD$ to give a norm on each tangent space of $\T(S)$ that is not induced by any inner product.

 It is the famous theorem of Teichm\"uller that the infimum in the definition of $d_\T$ is realized uniquely by a {\em Teichm\"uller map} from $X_1$ to $X_2$.
 A Teichm\"uller map is determined by an initial quadratic differential $q=\phi(z)dz^2$ on $X_1$ and the number $K$.
 The Teichm\"uller map expands along the horizontal trajectories of $q$ by a factor of $K^{1/2}$ and contracts along the vertical trajectories by the same factor to obtain a terminal quadratic differential $q'$ on the image surface $X_2$.
 If we fix $q$ and let $K=e^{2t}$ vary over $t\in [0,\infty)$ we get a Teichm\"uller geodesic ray.
+We will denote by $\nu_+$ the horizontal foliation of $q$ and by $\nu_-$ the vertical foliation.

 Recall that the {\em mapping class group} of $S$, defined by is the discrete group of orientation-preserving diffeomorphisms of $S$, up to isotopy.
 This group acts isometrically on $\T(S)$ by changing the marking: $\phi\cdot(X,f) = (X,f\circ\phi^{-1})$.
 In fact, by a result of Royden \cite{Royden71}, $\Mod(S)$ is the full group of (orientation-preserving) isometries of $(T(S),d_\T)$.